andreikop/enki/index.md

 ###Code editor

-* Intuitive and clear interface.
+* **User friendly.** Intuitive interface.
 Works out of the box.
 You don't have to read a lot of docs
-* Hacker friendly.
-You don't need your mouse for coding
+* **Hacker friendly**.
+Code as quickly as possible.
+Without mouse.
-* Minimalistic interface.
+* **Minimalistic interface**.
 Screen is used for code, not for bells and whistles.
-* Powerful.
-Smart.
+* **High quality**.
+No long list of fancy features.
+But, what is done, is done well.
-* Extensible.
-Missing feature or language support?
+* **Extensible.** Missing feature or language support?
 Don't create a new IDE, create a plugin

 See [Features](features.html) and [Why new code editor?](why-new.html)